charliedogmel/business_course_project/bf_project_proposal.md

 Trane, Carrier/Rheem, AO Smith: pitch to air/water heat pump company on who to target for home electrification (already existing solar homes)

 Energy for All - A program of GRID Alternatives:  Develop a model to predict which neighborhoods to focus on and canvas to better utilize volunteer hours and

+Complication: Why do community solar and energy efficiency upgrades together?
+Most renters don't have control over their building to make energy efficiency changes.